felixsuarez0727/challenger-dev-python/README.md

 ![Vehicle registration panel](doc/registrationPanel-2.png)

 ## API Usage
+Before you start using the endpoints, make sure you have entered records in the administration panel.

 ### Generate Tokens
 To generate API access tokens, you must send a JSON with `username` and `password` for an officer account.
 You can send a POST request to the URL:`http://localhost:8000/api/v1/generar-token` or use the following `curl` command to get the token: